shreyasgune/k8-blue-green/README.md

     - Creates a sandboxed Minikube cluster of 1 on the github-runner
     - Deploys a particular version in Minikube
     - Tests it
-- `gke-deploy.yaml` workflow: takes a version and deploys it to the `blizz-cluster` in GKE
+- `gke-deploy` workflow: takes a version and deploys it to the `blizz-cluster` in GKE
-- `switch-traffic.yaml` workflow: switches traffic to a certain version of deployment
+- `switch-traffic` workflow: switches traffic to a certain version of deployment
-- `security-scan.yaml` workflow: scans the image tag via version, tells you about the vulnerabilities
+- `security-scan` workflow: scans the image tag via version, tells you about the vulnerabilities

 # Deploy and Test to GKE
 Use the Github Actions jobs to deploy and test a certain version of your app.